The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Sturm's theorem for real polynomials

 \subsection{The Cauchy index}

-Index theory is based on judicious counting.
-Instead of counting zeros of $\frac{P}{Q}$ it is customary to count poles of $\frac{Q}{P}$, which is of course equivalent.
-We thus begin by recalling the Cauchy index counting poles of rational functions.
+The Cauchy index judiciously counts roots with a sign $\pm1$ encoding the passage from negative to positive or from positive to negative.
+Instead of zeros of $P$, it is customary to count poles of $f = \frac{1}{P}$, which is of course equivalent.